Strict stability of extension types: Strict stability of extension types

-In particular, the right vertical map is a fibration,\footnote{If shapes are taken to be fibrant, this already follows from type-theoretic-ness of the model structure.
-Otherwise one would have to use that the model structure is cartesian monoidal as in~\cite[Lemma~A.4]{RS17}.} so the object $\ExtAt{j}(A,a)$ is fibrant.
+In particular, the right vertical map is a fibration, so the object $\ExtAt{j}(A,a)$ is fibrant.
+If shapes are taken to be fibrant, said map being a fibration follows from type-theoretic-ness of the model structure.
+Otherwise one would have to use that the model structure is cartesian monoidal as in~\cite[Lemma~A.4]{RS17}.

 Note that in the extensional type theory of the ambient topos one could describe the extension type also as the $\Sigma$-type

 where $(-_1) \jdeq (-_2)$ stands for the extensional identity type.

 Now, in analogy to \cite[Theorem~1.4.15]{KV18}, we define the map $\ExtAt{j}:\UU^{\lambdaAt{j}} \to \widetilde{\UU}$ by the universal property of the extension type.
 The generic context $\UU^{\lambdaAt{j}}$ consists of triples $\angled{A,a,b}$~s.t.